-The bulk of noncorporate private entities such as nursing homes are run by doctors and doctors- entrepreneurs and remain unregulated cither in terms of facility of competence standards or quality and accountability of practice and sometimes operate without systematic medical records and audits.
+The bulk of noncorporate private entities such as nursing homes are run by doctors and doctor - entrepreneurs and remain unregulated either in terms of facility or competence standards or quality and accountability of practice and sometimes operate without systematic medical records and audits.
 Medical education has become more expensive and with rapid technological advances in medicine, specialization has more attractive rewards.
-Indeed the reward expectations of private practice formerly spread out over career long earnings are squeezed into a few years, which becomes possible only by working in hi tech hospital some times run as businesses.
-The responsibilities or private sector in clinical and preventive public health services were not specified though under the NHP 1983 nor during the last decade of reforms followed up either by government of profession by any strategy to engage allocate, monitor and regulate such private provision nor assess the costs and benefits or subsidization of private hospitals.
-There has been talk of public private partnerships, but this has yet to take concrete shape by imposing pubic duties on private professionals, wherever there is agreement on explicitly public health outcomes.
+Indeed the reward expectations of private practice formerly spread out over career long earnings are squeezed into a few years. which becomes possible only by working in hi tech hospital some times run as businesses.
+The responsibilities of private sector in clinical and preventive public health services were not specified though under the

+NHP 1983 nor during the last decade of reforms followed up either by government or profession by any strategy to engage allocate monitor and regulate such private provision nor assess the costs and benefits of subsidization of private hospitals.
+There has been talk of public-private partnerships, but this has yet to take concrete shape by imposing public duties on private professionals, wherever there is agreement on explicit public health outcomes.
 In fact it has required the Supreme Court to lay down the professional obligations of private doctors in accidents and injuries who used to be refused treatment in case of potential becoming part of a criminal offence.

 The respective roles of the public and private sectors in health care has been a key issue in debate over a long time.
-With the overall swing to the Right after the 1980s, it is broadly accepted that private provision of care should take care of the needs of all but the poor. hi doing so, risk pooling arrangements should be made to lighten the financial burden on theirs who pay for health care.
-As regards the poor with priced services.
-Taking into account the size of the burden, the clinical and public health services cannot be shouldered for all by government alone.
-To a large extent this health sector reform m India at the state level confirms this trend.
-The distribution of the burden, between the two sectors would depend on the shape and size of the social pyramid in each society.
-There is no objection to introduce user fees, contractual arrangements, risk pooling, etc. for mobilization of resources for health care.
+With the overall swing to the Right after the 1980s, it is broadly accepted that private provision of care should take care of the needs of all but the poor.
+In doing so, risk pooling arrangements should be made to lighten the financial burden on theirs who pay for health care.
+As regards the poor with no capacity to pay, government should continue to provide both free and reasonably priced services.
+Taking into account the size of the burden, clinical and public health services cannot be shouldered for all by government alone.
+To a large extent this approach is likely to prevail as a consensus over the near future and a good deal of health sector reform in India at the state level confirms this trend.
+The distribution of the burden between the two sectors would depend on the shape and size of the social pyramid in each society.
+There is no objection to introduce user fees, contractual arrangements, risk pooling, etc. for mobilisation of resources for health care.
 But, the line should be drawn not so much between public and private roles, but between institutions and health care run as businesses or run in a wider public interest as a social enterprise with an economic dimensions.
 In a market economy, health care is subject to three links, none of which should become out of balance with the other - the link between state and citizens' entitlement for health, the link between the consumer and provider of health services and the link between the physician and patient.